 https://r.neo4j.com/neo4j-etl-app url for the Neo4j ETL tool in the install box, and click the

-Now you should have access, but you still need to add the application to your Neo4j Desktop.
+Now you should have access, and you can load the application 2 different ways.

 If you go back to your

-Projects icon along the left, and choose the project you want to work within, you should see an
+Projects icon along the left, you can choose the project you want to work within and start the database you want to use.

 Now that the application is all set up, there are only a few steps to import data.